Eurovision Song Contest 1976

 For the third time in the history of the Eurovision Song Contest, the Netherlands organised the musical highlight of the year.
 After having hosted the event in Hilversum and Amsterdam, The Hague was chosen as host city for the 1976 event.

 The orchestra rules changed this year.
 For the first time, instrumental playback was allowed if certain passages in the music could not be reproduced by the live orchestra.
-Most of the countries decided to sing in English hoping that they might get a better placing with this.
+Most of the countries decided to sing in English hoping that they might earn a better placing with this.
 The Yugoslav entry was sung by Ambassadori and it marked the last Yugoslav entry for five years - the country would only come back in 1981.

 About the winner